gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 ## Now: Kerrem Brings Two Guardsmen a Drink

 Some stories have to be dragged into the world.
-No, they're like...  telling them is like building a house in a sandstorm.
+No, they're like…  telling them is like building a house in a sandstorm.
 Like a breech birth.
-Like... saints, like a simile that won't come right.
+Like… saints, like a simile that won't come right.

 Other stories write themselves, and Vurt's is one of those.
 I felt it the first